-Would you believe that more than one-half of your home’s energy costs are from your heating and cooling?
-That’s why it’s essential to have an energy-efficient HVAC system.
+Would you believe that more than 50 percent of your home’s energy costs are from your heating and cooling?
+That’s why it’s essential to maintain an energy-efficient HVAC system.

-Furnace efficiency standards were last revised to an Annual Fuel Utilization Efficiency (AFUE) rating of 80% in 2015.
-This rating system calculates how effective your furnace is at turning natural gas into heat.
-An AFUE rating of 80% means your furnace wastes about 20% of the fuel it uses while generating heat.
+Furnace efficiency standards were last modified to an Annual Fuel Utilization Efficiency (AFUE) rating of 80% in 2015.
+This rating system measures how effective your furnace is at converting natural gas into heat.
+An AFUE rating of 80% means your furnace loses about 20% of the fuel it uses while creating heat.

-In 2022, the Biden Administration proposed new energy-efficiency standards for residential gas furnaces that would substantially reduce emissions, save homeowners money and stimulate sustainability.
+In 2022, President Biden proposed new energy-efficiency standards for residential gas furnaces that would substantially reduce emissions, save money and stimulate sustainability.

 Considering these guidelines, you might be asking yourself what does that mean for my existing furnace?
-Currently, very little, as the proposed rule wouldn’t go into effect until 2029 at the earliest and does not affect furnaces that are already in use.
+For the time being, very little, as the proposed rule wouldn’t go into effect until 2029 at the earliest and does not affect furnaces that are already in use.

 Guide to Condensing Furnaces